Your Team of Collaborative Specialists

 Richard Myers

-I represent individuals whose rights have been violated in the workplace—claims such as unlawful harassment, whistleblower retaliation, medical leave violations, unpaid wages, and many others.
-I also regularly handle civil cases outside the employment arena when someone can’t find an attorney to represent them, and I’m convinced they have a righteous case.
+My law practice reflects my belief that everyone deserves respect and dignity in the workplace, no matter how large and powerful their employer might be.
+Most of my legal representation involves violations of worker rights—claims such as unlawful harassment, whistleblower retaliation, medical leave violations, unpaid wages, and many others.
+I also regularly represent clients in civil matters outside the employment arena when someone with a righteous case can’t find an attorney to represent them.

 Joined Firm